Permian-Global-Research/peer/README.md

 <!-- badges: end -->

-The goal of peerm is to provide easy access to useful [{rgee}](https://r-spatial.github.io/rgee/) functions - like composites etc.
+The goal of peer is to provide easy access to useful [{rgee}](https://r-spatial.github.io/rgee/) functions - like composites etc.